Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 Dental plans aren’t cheap at all, and they require further payments for procedures other than preventive care, and very little or no coverage for bridges, dentures, or periodontics work.

-Moreover, recently the dental care costs have elevated faster than that of other types of medical care.
+Moreover, recently dental care costs have elevated faster than that of other types of medical care.
 There are just a couple of cheap dental services available for those without dental coverage.

-Although the Affordable Care Act provided enlargement of the eligibility of Medicaid, not all states accepted federal funding.
+Although the Affordable Care Act provided an enlargement of the eligibility of Medicaid, not all states accepted federal funding.
 Even in those states where Medicaid expanded, the low and moderate-income Americans were left with the same strict limits on oral dentistry.

 Oral Health is Way More Than Just Nice Teeth